notN33T/random-seed/README.md

 ## Roadmap

-- Add more methods
+- More methods 💪

 ## What's new in version 2.0.0

-- Added Typescript :
+- Added typing 🎊